 Animating display in Keyframes

-From Chrome 116, you can use display
+From Chrome 116, you can use display and content-visibility in keyframe rules.
+Here's an example:

 .card {